Death enables complexity in chemical evolution

-Category: Climate Hits: 2Simple systems can reproduce faster than complex ones.
+Category: Environment Hits: 0Simple systems can reproduce faster than complex ones.
 So, how can the complexity of life have arisen from simple chemical beginnings?
 Starting with a simple system of self-replicating fibers, chemists have discovered that upon introducing a molecule that attacks the replicators, the more complex structures have an advantage.
 This system shows the way forward in elucidating how life can originate from lifeless matter.

 Read more https://www.sciencedaily.com/releases/2021/03/210317141453.htm